yzgysjr/try_jif/README.md

 ## Introduction

-This is an example of programming in Jif [].
+This is an example of programming in Jif.
 In this example, several users are attempting to verify their username and password with a special principal root.
 There is a special trusted third party, who will automatically do something like zero knowledge proof to validate their requests.